mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

     test_data[i]['response-base'] = response_text_base
 ```

 I saved 50 points this way to inspect, available in [`test-data-w-responses.json`](https://github.com/mohummedalee/instruction-tuning-gemma-2b/output/test-data-w-responses.json).
-I list a few examples here.
+A few of my favorite wins are listed here.

-For example, for the input *"What is a positive adjective for describing a relationship?"*, the instrunction tuned model's response is:
+For the input `What is a positive adjective for describing a relationship?`, the instruction-tuned model's response is:

 ```
 A positive adjective for describing a relationship is "harmonious".